Knockdara and all the locations where How to Get to Heaven from Belfast was filmed

 Image courtesy of Netflix - Map

-In the seventh episode, "Outlaws, Liars and Fallen Angels", the girls are at Commercial Court, a narrow cobblestone alley in the Cathedral Quarter of Belfast.
+Later in the same episode, the girls are at Commercial Court, a narrow cobbled alley in the Cathedral Quarter of Belfast.

 Renowned for its colourful overhead neon umbrellas, it is one of the city’s most photographed and Instagrammed spots.